mvarrone/fastapi-social-media-app/README.md

     http://localhost:8000/redoc
     ```

 Note 1: I have added some security level to the documentation.
-For that, both cases require the following credentials to be usedx
+For that, both cases require the following credentials to be used:
 - Username: admin
 - Password: pass